Skip to main content

 How Does Testosterone Modulate Neurotransmitter Systems?

-Testosterone’s influence on sleep extends beyond simple hormonal balance; it actively modulates the that regulate sleep and wakefulness.
+Testosterone’s influence on sleep extends beyond simple hormonal balance; it actively modulates the neurotransmitter systems that regulate sleep and wakefulness.
 Testosterone and its primary metabolites, dihydrotestosterone (DHT) and estradiol, have receptor sites throughout the brain, including the brainstem, hypothalamus, and limbic system.
 These are the very regions that orchestrate sleep cycles.

 The effects can be seen in several key systems: